General info

 • flatio.com

-Some real estate agencies may offer a short term accommodation as well.
-CzechPoint 101 also informed us that they too rent out flats for shorter periods of time, though this is not advertised on their website.
-And the Foreigners agency offers short term accommodation as well, in international Domeq housing.
+Some real estate agencies may offer a mid-term accommodation as well.
+CzechPoint 101 also informed us that they too rent out flats for a couple of weeks or months, though this is not advertised on their website.
+And the Foreigners agency offers mid-term accommodation as well, in international Domeq housing.

 An affordable but almost always full option is the Pyramida lodging house (Francouzská 70) with studios and 1- or 2-bedroom flats.
 Close to the Brno Technological Park, IBM and RedHat offices is a Hotel a hostel Palacký (Kolejní 2905/2) and Mendel University student dorm with rooms for the public.
 (Don’t expect any luxury, though; quite the opposite)